evanseyf/blog/about.markdown

 I'm a 26 year old from Lewes, Delaware.

 I'm currently a student at the University of Cambridge in the political thought and intellectual history program.
-I'm researching how linguistic philosophies have complicated the historians task, and what sort of redemption linguistic philosophy and history offer each other.
+I'm researching how linguistic philosophies have complicated the historian's task, and what sort of redemption linguistic philosophy and history offer each other.

 I did my BA at the University of Chicago in a program called [Fundamentals](http://fundamentals.uchicago.edu/Welcome.html), administered by Leo Strauss's ghost.